How to Flip an Image in Google Docs

 How to Rotate an Image in Google Docs - Step-by-Step Guide

 Rotating an image is not the same as flipping it.
-By rotating an image, you change the orientation of it on the page.
+By rotating an image, you change the orientation of it on the page, so if you’re wondering only how to flip an image in Google Docs, this section isn’t for you.
 Rotating an image in Google Docs can be done in three methods:

 Method #1: Using the Rotate Handle